-(Last updated: February 15, 2013.)
+(Last updated: February 12, 2016)

 Note: I will update these notes regularly (on the course web page).
 However, they are just rough, point-form notes, with no guarantee of completeness or accuracy.
-They should in no way be regarded as a substitute for attending the lectures, doing the homework exercises, or reading the reference books.
+They should in no way be regarded as a substitute for attending the lectures, doing the homework exercises, studying for the test, or reading the reference books.